TiWiseMa/techtonic-apprenticeship-initial-pre-work/README.md

 ### Introduction to Basic HTML and HTML5
 **Use HTML5 to Require a Field**
--This is easy you just place required after your input type and close it off >.
+- This is easy you just place required after your input type and close it off >.
 This will ensure that someone must fill out the form before hitting submit other wise it won't let you continue.

+### Introduction to Basic HTML and HTML5
+**Create a set of Radio Buttons**
+-